RichardValerosoUniverse/World-at-35/README.md

-uGitHub is a platform and hard/soft ware which is inclusive on its own.
+GitHub is a platform and hard/soft ware which is inclusive on its own.
 And most preciously precise ecosystem that is going to become exclusive soon...
 The system is used by all institutions for validity and all processes.
 Thereby, all fraudulent activities can be monitored.
 There is NO ESCAPE since all transactions and changes/modifications have